Data4DM/BayesSD/README.md

 | data     | observed outcome  | target variable data                   |
 | data     | simulated outcome | ODE solution of target variable        |

 For predictor value, distinguishing two ways how predictor values are set (observed or assumed) are crucial.
 It directly affects the estimation process; parameter corresponding to assumed predictor stay fixed as the sampler explores the parameter space.
 We will call this fixing or conditioning as "clamped 🗜".
+The table may be extended based on  [this](https://mc-stan.org/docs/reference-manual/statistical-variable-taxonomy.html#statistical-variable-taxonomy) section of Stan manual, especially regarding missing data concepts.

 ## 2. Mapping Stats. model to Code